ivanhofer/typesafe-i18n/README.md

 #### rollup-plugin

-If you are already using `rollup` as your bundler, you can add the `typesafeI18nPlugin` to your `rollup.config.js`.
+If you are using `rollup` as your bundler, you can add the `typesafeI18nPlugin` to your `rollup.config.js`.

 ```typescript
 import { typesafeI18nPlugin } from 'typesafe-i18n/rollup/rollup-plugin-typesafe-i18n'